bradleyrp/factory/specs/slurm-docker/README.md

 Ongoing development should answer the question of user management along with assistance from the systems team.
 One method for keeping user management and coldfront as modular as possible would be to include all users on the system in a special LDAP distinguished name or attribute that says whether they are part of the system.

 *Note that it is critical that we maintain complete activate and deactivate user lists for cradle-to-grave user management on Rockfish.*

+## Closing status

+As of 2020.09.23 development of the portal itself has moved to a [private repository for our site](https://github.com/marcc-hpc/portal).
+The factory code will remain here for testing purposes, specifically as we populate an LDAP database to simulate a production environment.
+Further testing instructions will be tracked in this readme until this code is added to integration tests for the final product.